ddavignon/item-catalog/README.md

 ## Know issues

-- User can delete category, but all other items remain without updating, needs cascade delete to be added
 - No validation on forms

 ## Possible improvements

 - Add an additional data model so that users can add Stores
-- Image Upload, possible future addition
+- Image Upload, possible future addition with file upload
 - Styling and layout could improve
 - Implement CSRF protection on CRUD operations.